input-output-hk/Certification-working-group/Certification-Standard/introduction.md

 ## 3.5 Protection Profile

-<u>RSoulat</u> I think we can drop the PP for a first version.
+*RSoulat* I think we can drop the PP for a first version.
 It might become clearer when we have first drafts for example STs to ground the discussion and see which PP we can establish.

 ## 3.5 Evaluation Levels